-Certain additional costs apply, such as transactional and operational costs.
-See "Additional Explanation of Fees and Costs" section below for more information.
+Certain additional costs may apply.
+See the "Additional Explanation of Fees and Costs" section below for more information.

 Each fee set out in this table may in some cases be negotiated with wholesale clients.
 For more information, refer to the explanation of "Differential fees, rebates and related payments" in the "Additional Explanation of Fees and Costs" section below.